Skip to content

 Innovative

-by creating open ecosystems, investing heavily in R&D and developing precision medicine
+Open ecosystems, substantial R&D investments, and precision medicine

 Guided by patient needs, we strive to develop major therapeutic innovations in areas where needs are greatest.
-We wish to initiate therapeutic progress where generally speaking needs are not yet met, known as hard-to-treat cancers, such as digestive cancers (stomach cancer, pancreatic cancer, and cholangiocarcinoma, a rare and aggressive form of bile duct cancer), glioma, or brain tumors, hematologic cancers (acute myeloid leukemia, acute lymphoblastic leukemia and lymphoma) and pediatric cancers.
+These include digestive cancers (stomach cancer, pancreatic cancer, and cholangiocarcinoma, a rare and aggressive form of bile duct cancer), glioma, or brain tumors, hematologic cancers (acute myeloid leukemia, acute lymphoblastic leukemia and lymphoma), and pediatric cancers.

 2. Concentrate on promising and complementary therapeutic approaches

-• Immuno-oncology, to activate the immune system against cancer cells ;
+• Immuno-oncology – Activating the immune system to fight against cancer cells;

-• Targeted therapies, to specifically target one of the biological mechanisms of cancer cells.
+• Targeted therapies – Specifically targeting one of the biological mechanisms of cancer cells.

-Our teams boast a high level of expertise, which is why we encourage cross-divisional collaboration through our various research centers throughout the world.
+Our teams encompass a high level of expertise, which is why we encourage cross-divisional collaboration through our various research centers around the world.
 All our R&D centers work in a collaborative manner, pooling their remarkable expertise through cutting-edge technology platforms:

 • Our R&D center in Boston is located in the heart of one of the world’s most innovative health ecosystems ;